 Andrew graduated from Northern Kentucky University's Salmon P. Chase College of Law in May of 2011.
 During law school, Andrew spent summers in Ashland working for the Kentucky Department of Public Advocacy for Boyd, Carter, Greenup and Lewis Counties and an Eastern Kentucky law firm.
 While at Chase, Andrew was employed as a Research Assistant, collecting data and co-authoring "A Data-Driven Snapshot of Labor and Employment Law Professors," which was published in the St. Louis University Law Journal.
 Andrew has also served as an adjunct faculty member for the Ashland Community and Technical College, teaching courses related to Business Technology.

 In 2013, Andrew received the Boyd County Young Lawyers Award, presented by the Legal Aid of the Bluegrass, for pro bono service.
-He was named to the 2019 and 2020 Kentucky Rising Stars list by Super Lawyers Magazine, and was voted 2019 Reader’s Choice Best Attorney by the Daily Independent newspaper.
+He was named to the Kentucky Rising Stars list by Super Lawyers Magazine in 2019, 2020 and 2021, and was named Reader’s Choice Best Attorney by the Daily Independent newspaper in 2019 and 2020.

-Andrew is President of the Boyd County Bar Association, a member of the Kentucky Bar Association, and was elected to the Hager Elementary School Based Decision Making Council.
-He is a former member of the Ashland Planning Commission, former Board of Directors member for the Ashland Youth Basketball League, has spent time coaching youth basketball and soccer, and is a former foster parent.
-Andrew also volunteers as legal adviser to the Ashland Animal Rescue Fund (AARF) board.
-Andrew and his wife, Ashton, live in Ashland, with their two daughters, LillyGrace and SophieBeth.
+Andrew is a member of the Kentucky Bar Association, President of the Boyd County Bar Association, a former member of the Ashland Planning Commission, former Board of Directors member of the Ashland Youth Basketball League, and has twice been elected to the Hager Elementary School Based Decision Making Council.
+He has coached youth basketball and soccer, and is a former foster parent.
+Andrew also volunteers as legal adviser to the Ashland Animal Rescue Fund (AARF).
+Andrew and his wife, Ashton, live in Ashland with their three children, LillyGrace, SophieBeth and Kent.